-47. The government of Aurelia has been exercising the power to conduct elections for almost a century now.
+- c.
+To return to the states certain powers that had been exercised by the national government since the 1930s - d.
+To enable businesses to move to jurisdictions that offered a competitive advantage - e.
+To grant state governments the power to counter national policies that did not serve their best interests - 47.
+The government of a nation has been exercising the power to conduct elections for almost a century.
 The new government in power, however, decides to hand over the rights to conduct elections to the state governments in the country in order to ensure better representation and participation.
-This scenario illustrates the concept of .

-- a. new federalism - b. cooperative federalism - c. competitive federalism - d. horizontal federalism - e. picket-fence federalism - 48.
+Which type of federalism is illustrated in this scenario? - a.
+New federalism - b.
+Cooperative federalism - c.
+Competitive federalism - d.
+Horizontal federalism - e.
+Picket-fence federalism - 48.
 Which of the following illustrates the concept of devolution? - a.
-The federal government of Nosterdim handing over the right to appoint governors to its state governments - b.
-The nation of Debster withdrawing from the economic union of which it has been a member for more than five decades - c.
-The government of Pokolistan stepping in and denying the right to vote for certain special case citizens in its state of Jumsta - d.
-The states of Kinlo and Vovlin signing a joint agreement to protect water resources shared jointly by them - e.
-The national government of Grentia getting dissolved as a result of a constitutional amendment - 49.
+The federal government handing over the right to appoint governors to its state governments - b.
+A nation withdrawing from the economic union of which it has been a member for more than five decades - c.
+The federal government stepping in and denying the right to vote for certain special case citizens in one of its states - d.
+Two states signing a joint agreement to protect water resources they share jointly - e.
+The federal government getting dissolved as a result of a constitutional amendment - 49.
 Which of the following is an example of the new federalism? - a.
 The welfare reform legislation of 1996 - b.
 The Gun-Free School Zones Act of 1990 - c.
 The Brady Handgun Violence Prevention Act of 1993 - d.
 The Affordable Care Act of 2010 - e.
-Johnson's Great Society Legislation of 1963

-50. In the 2013 Shelby County v.
-Holder case, the Supreme Court held that:

-- a. the methods used to determine whether a state or local government should be subject to preclearance were obsolete. - b. it was unconstitutional for any state to alter the voting procedures or district boundaries under any circumstance. - c. the national government is not allowed to sue state and local governments after new procedures or district boundaries are put in place. - d. when taxes are collected by one level of government, they must always be spent by another level. - e. whenever Congress passes a law that preempts a certain area, the states are obligated to comply with the requirements of that law.

-51. The national government of Tarpiland requires that in order for its states to welcome foreign investment in setting up automobile factories, they must comply with acceptable emission levels for greenhouse gases.
-Which of the following refers to this condition put forward by Tarpiland toward its states?
+Johnson's Great Society Legislation of 1963 - 50.
+In 2013, what did the Supreme Court determine in the Shelby County v.
+Holder case? - a.
+The methods used to determine whether a state or local government should be subject to preclearance were obsolete. - b.
+It was unconstitutional for any state to alter the voting procedures or district boundaries under any circumstance. - c.
+The national government is not allowed to sue state and local governments after new procedures or district boundaries are put in place. - d.
+When taxes are collected by one level of government, they must always be spent by another level. - e.
+When Congress passes a law that preempts a certain area, the states are obligated to comply with the requirements of that law. - 51.
+A national government requires that states offer a minimal level of health benefits to all citizens.
+Which of the following refers to this condition put forward by the national government toward its states? - a.
+Federal preemption - b.
+A federal mandate - c.
+A continuing resolution - d.
+An interstate compact